"What is this D&D I keep hearing about?"

-"Why a Role Playing Game?"
+"Why Play Role Playing Games?"

-It’s fun!
+They're fun and there's nothing like them!
 It is also a way to have a chance to work on your team building and social skills, as well as creativity.
 You get to think outside the box and be part of a fun adventure, contribute to your team, and discover new strengths.

 Builds camaraderie among friends and social bonding within families